eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/model_manager_receiver.rst

 * Create the Id of the node.
 * Create the data to request.
-* Instantiate the ModelManagerReceiver Node creating an object of such class with the Id and data previously created.
+* Instantiate the ModelManagerReceiver Node creating an object of this class with the Id and data previously created.
 * Start the execution of the node.
 * Wait for statistics.
 * Request the model.